mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 This is the mechanism by which the Nix ecosystem allows one to create isolated and reproducible build environments.
 The Nix system is designed for building software.
-It therefore natural to use it to build a packages dependencies along with the package.
+It is therefore natural to use it to build packages dependencies along with the package.
 This is how many of the packages in nixpkgs are created.

 # The Frustrating Parts of Using Nix and NixOS